 What you see, you remember.

 Instead of passively listening or seeing, it’s important to put things into practice.
 Do what you want to learn.
 If you want to become an all-star basketball player, you have to first sit, watch and learn the game.
 The next important action is to get onto the court and learn to move with the ball.

-In my experience, getting rich takes focus, courage, knowledge, expertise, 100 percent of your effort, a never-give-up attitude and of course a rich mindset.— T. Harv Eker
+In my experience, getting rich takes focus, courage, knowledge, expertise, 100 perfect of your effort, a never-give-up attitude, and, of course, a rich mindset.— T. Harv Eker

 Successful people are always committed to their success, not just to their work.
 They know there will be challenges and they acquire the toolsets they need to build their dreams.
 With every decision you make, ask yourself, does this bring me closer to my goals?